giraone/pms-sample-jee-01/readme.md

 ## Conventions and design decisions in the project ##

-### Logging framework ###
+### Logging and logging framework ###
-In the project we use [Apache Log4j 2](http://logging.apache.org/log4j/2.x/).
-Despite the fact, that Java has a basic logging implementation in `java.util.logging`, most developers are used to the *log4J* or *slf4j* style logging API syntax, therefore this is our logging API.
+In the project we use [Apache Log4j 2](http://logging.apache.org/log4j/2.x/) as the logging framework.
+Despite the fact, that Java has a basic logging implementation in `java.util.logging`, most developers are used to the *log4J* or *slf4j* style logging API syntax.
+Log4j2 is a modern framework (concurrency features, possibilities for asynchronous logging, markers) and therefore this it is our chosen logging API.
 The loggers are always injected by CDI (`@Inject`).
+In the log statement we use *Markers*, to be able to filter logs later.
+Additionally we use interceptors (`@AroundInvoke`) to achieve method logging without boilerpate code at certains layers, e.g. for all REST end points.

 ### Entity ID generation (surrogate keys) ###
 In the project we use surrogate keys generated with the default JPA method by simply annotating ```@GeneratedValue```.
 All surrogate keys are named ```oid``` and of the type ```Long```.